 Google Home can help you cook up a storm with its support for Anova's Precision Cooker.
 More often than not, when you're in the kitchen your hands are full or otherwise occupied, so voice control can be a real help.
 With Google Home integration and the Anova Cooker, you'll be able to start a sous-vide cooking session, raise and lower the temperature, see how much time is left on the timer, ask how long you've been cooking, and more.

 Right out of the box, you can set up your Philips Hue lights to work with your Google Home.
 There are a number of Philips Hue products, but the starter set that includes a hub and three White and Color Ambiance lights is the most versatile, since it supports different colors and color temperatures.
-For a simpler option, pick up the cheaper $70 two-bulb starter set, which doesn't do different colors, but still lets you set dimming levels.
+For a simpler option, pick up the $70 Hue White Starter Kit, which doesn't do different colors, but still lets you set dimming levels.

 One of the coolest features of Google Home is the ability to instruct it to play video on a connected device.
 For the easiest way to integrate it with your existing gear, pick up Google's Chromecast.
 The little puck-size device connects to your HDTV via an HDMI cable and to your home network via Wi-Fi.
 Once you've hooked it up, you can, say, tell Google Home to play "Travelers" via Netflix on your Chromecast, and it'll start it right up for you.
 There are also audio-only and 4K versions of the Chromecast, depending on your needs.